CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Leans on hands for support when sitting

-Baby is becoming a little scientist and manipulating surrounding objects to learn more about them.
+Baby’s becoming a little scientist and manipulating surrounding objects to learn more about them.
 That can lead to the pretty annoying habit of dropping things onto the floor, but it’s an encouraging sign of baby’s curiosity.
+At 7 months old, baby:

 • Enjoys dropping things on the floor